-The availability requirement specified in the Terms and Conditions of BSPs require full availability, i.e. at 100% of the time.
+The availability requirement specified in the Terms and Conditions for BSPs require full availability, i.e. at 100% of the time (at least for contracted balancing capacity).
 This is facilitated by ELIA by means of a secondary market allowing to transfer FRR obligations in case of unavailability, as well as tests and corresponding penalties to ensure availability of the service.

-As specified in paragraph 3.3, the control quality is defined at 7.5 minutes full activation time and 15 minutes full activation time for aFRR, respectively mFRR.
-FRR providing units and FRR providing groups shall demonstrate their compliance with control quality criteria by means of prequalification process as described Terms and Conditions BSP compliant with SOGL Article 158.
+As explained in Section 3.3, the control quality is defined at 7.5 minutes full activation time and 15 minutes full activation time for aFRR, respectively mFRR.
+FRR providing units and FRR providing groups shall demonstrate their compliance with control quality criteria by means of prequalification process as described Terms and Conditions for BSPs compliant with SOGL Article 158.

-4.5.
+4.3.
 Roles and responsibilities for sharing of FRR in accordance with article 166(7) and article 175(2) of the SOGL